rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Developers I talked to often responded to such examples by saying something like: "This is just bad code, whoever implemented it should have been more careful".
 Except, I can point to examples in standard libraries of popular mainstream PLs or popular frameworks[^gotchas1].
 The issues come with no deprecation warning and, if documented, are considered a 'feature'.
 Are questions like "does a developer have a fighting chance of troubleshooting this feature?" even being asked?
 Gotchas often become mystery bugs and are resolved using workarounds.

 [^gotchas1]: Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.  `[] !== []` and
 `[] != []` in JS (incidentally `[] == ""`), working in JS often feels like explosives engineering.
 I wrote a blog series about [TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
 How do Hibernate users prevent this [concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
+Java Streams have a very interesting take on referential transparency.
+If you execute a closure twice the second call will fail.
+This is probably the first and only attempt at dynamically typed linear types.

 **Abstractions themselves causing issues**